landonclark97/nvxpy/README.md

 NVXPY is in early development.
 The most pressing issues are as follows:

 * Slow evaluation of objective functions.
 Currently the objective function is always evaluated by parsing an expression tree.
 However, in an ideal world this expression tree would be "compiled" before solving.
 * Only supports SciPy-based solvers.
-Ideally most other NLP solvers should be easy to add, such as IPOPT, which uses a similar API to the `minimize` function from SciPy.
+Ideally most other NLP solvers should be easy to add, such as IPOPT, which provides a similar API to the `minimize` function from SciPy.
 * No plans to support integer programming any time soon.
 One potential solution is to make a SLP-inspired solver based on the MILP solver from SciPy to enforce integrality constraints.
 However, any custom solver would probably be out of the scope of this project.
 * Small amount of atomic operations and sets.
 * Unknown and untested edge cases.